 No way, YOU are the cause of traffic.
 The gaps you are creating and the brakes lights and swerving of other cars to get around you are exactly what is slowing down the people miles and miles behind you.

 [Nope, not happening.
-This backup existed before I arrived.
+In the youtube video, this backup existed before I arrived.
+It's a daily jam.
 Notice that I'm driving at the same speed as the guy ahead, not "slow."
 Nobody swerves around me to pass (need second camera facing backwards to show this.)
 All those merging cars are coming in from a distance.
-These merging cars are drivers who missed their chance to get in line for the exit lane far back, and now I'm letting them merge at speed.
-Without my gap, they'd go down to the end and force their way in, same as the big truck in the first seconds of the video.
+These merging cars are drivers who missed their chance far back to get in line for the exit lane, and now I'm letting them merge at speed.
+Without my gap, they'd go down to the end and force their way in anyway, same as the big truck in the first seconds of the video.
 See FAQ #8.
 And if you want to comment on a video, use youtube so everyone can compare the actual video with any comments. -billb]

 People need to know their lane and maintain a consistent gap with car behind them.
 Otherwise, human nature will draw other drives to that open space causing the cars around them to slow down to allow the car to cut into that open area.
 Then you get a domino effect.

-[No, you get a domino effect if you decide to sit in this exit lane and try blocking all merging drivers.
-Blocking them doesn't even work, it just makes everything grind to a halt.
+[No, you get an enormous domino effect if you decide to sit in this exit lane and try blocking all merging drivers.
+Blocking them doesn't even work, it just makes them merge further down, so everything grinds to a halt.
 Merging drivers see the solid wall of aggressive tailgaters in the exit lane, so they just drift on down to the actual exit and force their way in as shown in the vid.
 No gear-teeth merging.
-No high speed zipper, instead it's people fighting for no reason at a merge zone, illegally blocking cars coming from another highway, while crawling at a few MPH and causing a huge backup.
-But at this location, sometimes one driver can unplug the whole thing.
+No high speed zipper, instead it's people fighting for no reason at a merge zone, illegally blocking cars coming in from another highway, while crawling at a few MPH and causing a huge backup.
+(Those merging drivers come from the West Seattle bridge, and never had any chance to line up at the back of this solid-packed exit lane.)
+But at this location in Seattle, sometimes one driver can unplug the whole thing.
 A big space triggers the flipflop to "un-jammed mode."
 The giant clot dissolves in front of you while you watch.
 (Didn't happen while I was filming though.) -billb]

 Traffic is caused by oversaturation.
 If you add in giant constipated turds to the mix slowing down the fast lane, angering other driver, and creating large smell gas bubbles between your "waves", it makes the experience worse for everyone.